SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 <br>
 ***Supp_Fig6*** &emsp; Script to generate supplemental figure comparing height traits<br>
 inputs: "Supplemental_data.xlsx" <br>
-***Supp_Fig8*** &emsp; Script to generate supplemental figure 8. <br>
+***Supp_Fig8*** &emsp; Script to generate supplemental figure 8, also optionally generates the clustering on all traits (not just the mean traits like in Fig3.R). <br>
 inputs: "Supplemental_data.xlsx" <br>

 # Issues to resolve: <br>
-Not all scripts load in the data the exact same way.
-Some use Basten's file path some use Rens'. <br>
 Fig1 and 6 require the actual image data, which we don't include because it is enermous <br>
 Proposed solution: Don't include Fig1.R because it is just 6 fotos and for Fig 6 only include the graph. <br>
-Fig3 contains multiple versions for fig3.
+manhat_manhat_sat_nolog_new_snps.R still uses sat.accesions.out while we use Supplemental_data.xlsx for everything else.
+Should not be hard to fix.